ctarmor/gust-javascript-challenge/README.md

+This was a online test for https://gust.com/

+They did not hire me but you can reference thisfor your evalualtion.

 # Gust Developer/Designer Challenge
 We’d like you to use our simple, fake javascript framework to create a widget that handles some linked checkboxes.
 You'll find examples of other widgets in this repo, which you may use to guide you and to figure out how the framework functions.